Scale up an app in Azure

 - The Basic, Standard, and Premium tiers support 64-bit and 32-bit applications.

-- The Free and Shared plan tier support 32-bit applications only.
+- The Free and Shared plan tiers support 32-bit applications only.

-- Debugger support is available for the Free, Shared, and Basic modes at 1 concurrent connection per App Service plan.
+- Debugger support is available for the Free, Shared, and Basic modes at one connection per App Service plan.

-- Debugger support is available for the Standard and Premium modes at 5 concurrent connections per App Service plan.
+- Debugger support is available for the Standard and Premium modes at five concurrent connections per App Service plan.